 For both Zak and the fandom, raising $10,000 for the Nevada SPCA, specifically a no-kill animal shelter.

-While doing their daytime sweep of the Baker Hotel Zak and Aaron come across a stray dog.
-While Zak and Aaron rejoin Nick in the hotel Billy (the equipment technician) takes the dog to the local vet.
-Initially Zak had planned on taking the dog back to the Nevada SPCA, but then Billy decided that he was going to adopt the dog himself.
+While doing their daytime sweep of the Baker Hotel, Zak and Aaron come across a stray dog.
+While Zak and Aaron rejoin Nick in the hotel, Billy (the equipment technician) takes the dog to the local vet.
+After Billy comes back, the guys are informed that the dog is a female and is actually still just a puppy (the dog was deduced to be about six months old)—Zak suggests taking the dog to a local animal shelter, but Billy informs him that the closest shelter euthanizes their animals if they aren't adopted within a certain period of time.
+Billy then reveals a much better idea to help the dog: Billy adopting the dog himself.

 In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, and he named it after Melissa.